BlueStreak-TH/Data_munging/README.md

 ## Reflaction

 This assignment allows me to explore datasets with different kinds of data types and purposes.
-I  have learned how to transform and map data from one data form to another format.
+I  have learned to transform and map data from one data form to another format.
 Changing the datatypes was the first thing I worked on since the type of data influences the operation that we can perform.
 I used the `set_index()` method to set a column on the data frame as an index to structure the columns of different types to aggregate, transform and filter the data, `apply()` method to pass a function and apply it on every single value to segregate data according to the condition required.
+Also, I used the lambda function to capitalize strings.

-I have learned to perform statistics to columns with numerical data using methods such as mean(), median(), min(), and max(), after categorizing columns using the `groupby()` function to split the data into groups based on some criteria, for example, by age, by gender, and year.
-Also, I was able to compute specific combinations of aggregating statistics for given columns using the `agg()` method.
+I have learned to perform statistics to columns with numerical data using methods such as mean(), median(), min(), max(), and describe(), after categorizing columns using the `groupby()` function to split the data into groups based on some criteria, for example, by age, by gender, and year.
+In addition, I was able to compute specific combinations of aggregating statistics for given columns using the .agg() method.